2017-01-30 - EITEST FAKE CHROME POPUP LEADS TO SPORA RANSOMWARE

 Shown above: Popup within Chrome when viewing the compromised website (image 2 of 2).

-Shown above: Spora decryption instructions from the HTML file dropped to the Desktop.
+Shown above: Spora ransomware decryption instructions from the HTML file dropped to the Desktop.

 Click here to return to the main page.